Shanghe Mobile Crushing Plant

 - Screening

-Crushed material is sent to a vibrating screen, which sorts it into different product sizes based on mesh openings.
-Properly sized material proceeds to stockpile conveyors. - Conveying & Stockpiling
+Once crushed, the material is transported to a vibrating screen, which sorts it into precise product sizes based on mesh openings.
+Subsequently, the properly sized material is discharged via stockpile conveyors, thereby ensuring a streamlined production of ready-to-use aggregate. - Conveying & Stockpiling

 A system of conveyor belts transports the screened products to separate stockpiles based on size. - Recirculation (Closed-Circuit Systems)